berichge/java-concurrency/README.md

 # Java Concurrency

 Why Concurrency: CPU, Memory and I/O have different performance.
-To better utilize operating system resources, we need to introduce multiple job be executed by CPU divided by time.

-To improve performance of system.

 - cache layer was added to cpu
 - operating system introduced process and thread.
 Utilize CPU by divided time